What Are Soccer Balls Made of?

 • Carbon latex

-Butyl bladders have the best air retention and you can go for weeks on end without having to pump up your soccer ball again.
+Butyl bladders have the best air retention and you can go for weeks on end without having to inflate your ball again.

 The downside of this material is that it is heavier and it deforms easily, giving users a less enjoyable playing experience as a ball’s overall responsiveness is affected when kicked.